nghiavtr/SCmut/README.md

 ```

 ## 3. Somatic mutation detection from matched samples
 If the DNA-sequencing data of matched samples are available, we can discover the somatic mutations.
 Assume that after preprocessing we obtain two BAM files of germline (normal) sample (normal.bam) and tumor sample (tumor.bam) from DNA-seq data.
-Any somatic mutation detection tools such as SOMAC (http://fafner.meb.ki.se/biostatwiki/somac/), Mutect or VarScan can be used to discover somatic mutations from the matched samples.
+Any somatic mutation detection tools such as Mutect or VarScan can be used to discover somatic mutations from the matched samples.
 The following example is for Mutect:
 ```sh
 DNA_g_fn="normal.bam"
 DNA_t_fn="tumor.bam"